lxnt/rendumper/README.rst

              and controlling both simulation and rendering frame rates.
 - irenderer - implements the renderer thread, which renders buffers, hands over buffers to the simulation thread, converts and passes on user input.
-- imusicsound - intended to host the audio code, design incomplete.
+- imusicsound - intended to host the audio code, work very in progress.

 In the simplest case, the game consists of two threads - renderer and simulation, where renderer thread is usually the main one.
 When renderer module starts up, it